Pine County follows Minnesota Rules Chapter 9502 and Minnesota Statutes 245A. for licensing Child Care centers in the county.

 You’ve decided to open a day care business in your home, so what do you do next?
 In Pine County, the next step is to get licensed.
 In order to become licensed, you must do the following:

 1. Contact Pine County's day care licensing department.

 In Minnesota, you are licensed by the state through the county office.
 Call 320-591-1570 and ask about day care licensing orientation.

 2. Attend Orientation

-Orientation is scheduled every other month at the Pine County courthouse and it is required in order to become licensed.
-License applications are distributed at orientation.
+Online orientation is held every other month and it is required in order to become licensed.
+License applications are distributed upon completion of the orientation.

 3. Complete Application materials

 These will be explained in detail at the home visit, and include:

 Background Check Consents

 Either a Certificate of Occupancy, or a $50 money order/cashier's check made out to “DPS – State Fire Marshal.”